Tixwell/blog/_posts/smart-contract-upgradable.md

   2 passing (169ms)
 ```
 ----------------------
-## Deploy the contract to a public network
+## Deploy the contract

-To deploy our Car contract we will use Truffle migrations.
+To deploy our Car contract we will use [Truffle migrations](https://trufflesuite.com/docs/truffle/getting-started/running-migrations/).

 [The Truffle Upgrades](https://docs.openzeppelin.com/upgrades-plugins/1.x/truffle-upgrades) plugin provides a deployProxy function to deploy our upgradeable contract.

-It will deploy our contract, a ProxyAdmin to be the admin for our projects proxies and the proxy.
+When we will deploy our contract, the script will deploy a [ProxyAdmin](https://docs.openzeppelin.com/contracts/3.x/api/proxy#ProxyAdmin) and the [proxy](https://docs.openzeppelin.com/contracts/3.x/api/proxy) that will allow us to use new version of our contract.

 Create the following 2_deploy_car.js script in the migrations directory.